digitalbricklayer/techteapotcom/content/posts/the-joy-of-content-plagiarism.md

 Fortunately, that's where the <a href="http://en.wikipedia.org/wiki/DMCA">DMCA</a> comes in.
 Google, among many others, will <a href="http://www.google.com/dmca.html#notification">respond to valid DMCA infringement notifications</a> and remove the pages in question from their index.

-It is a sad fact that many people believe that the internet is a smÃ¶rgÃ¥sbord of content they can steal with impunity to monetise however they please.
+It is a sad fact that many people believe that the internet is a smorgasbord of content they can steal with impunity to monetise however they please.